zbo14/tls-refresh/README.md

 # tls-refresh

-Auto-generate and refresh your TLS certificates for HAProxy using [certbot](https://certbot.eff.org/)!
+Auto-generate and renew your TLS certificates for [HAProxy](https://www.haproxy.org/) using [certbot](https://certbot.eff.org/)!

+## Overview

+HAProxy is very handy as a reverse proxy and well-suited for load balancing across several backend servers.
+It can also perform TLS termination so there's no need to update TLS certificates on each backend server.
+I thought it might be cool to have a Dockerized HAProxy + certbot configuration that would auto-renew certificates and leverage HAProxy's [runtime API](https://www.haproxy.com/blog/dynamic-configuration-haproxy-runtime-api/) to update TLS credentials without restarting the service and introducing downtime.

 ## Dependencies